trailofbits/cargo-unmaintained/README.md

 ## Known problems

-- Mercurial repositories are considered "uncloneable" and therefore unmaintained. ([#369])

 - If a package is renamed from X to Y, it is immediately considered unmaintained because the package's repository no longer contains a package named X. ([#441])

 - If a project relies on an old version of a package, `cargo-unmaintained` may fail to flag the package as unmaintained (i.e., may produce a false negative).
 The following is a sketch of how this can occur.